For families with children in Pre-K (4 years old as of 9/1/18), Kindergarten or 1st grade and their younger siblings

 Saturdays, 4:00 - 6:30 PM, Beginning Fall 2018

 Imagine braiding a Havdalah* candle with your kids, while learning why Havdalah candles symbolize the diversity of Jewish families today, and then joining a circle for a beautiful musical celebration of Havdalah followed by dinner with your friends.
 Precious moments like these await families who participate in Shabbat Together.

+For a taste of Shabbat Together, join us for Passover Together on March 24, 2018; free and open to the community.
 Please help us spread the word about this exciting new program.
 Registration is now open!
 Or, learn more about joining Congregation Beth Am.
 For families who are new to Beth Am, your first year membership fees are included as part of enrollment in Shabbat Together, through the Aleph Bet membership program.

 *Havdalah is a short, sweet ceremony that separates Shabbat from the rest of the week.

 Those attending Shabbat Together do not need to enroll in Sunday Program.